bamos/bamos.github.io/_posts/2013-08-04-archiving-email-conversations.md

 on how to use this with GMail.

-One portion that's not very clear is that POP can only download a few hundrew messages at a time while IMAP can download all of your messages at once.
+One portion that's not very clear is that POP can only download a few hundred messages at a time while IMAP can download all of your messages at once.
 See below for the configuration I use to sync with GMail, located at `~/.getmail/getmail.gmail`.